Skip to main content

 For bodily exercise profiteth little: but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come.

-Paul compares both physical and spiritual development as they share some similarities.
+Paul compares both physical and spiritual development as they share similarities.
 In each, growth happens upon exertion and proper feeding.
+While physical fitness has its place, spiritual discipline yields rewards that last into eternity.

 Let no man despise thy youth; but be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.